DHTMLX/scheduler-docs/data/server_integration.md

 });
 ~~~

-Alternatively, create the dataProcessor using constuctor and attach it to the dhtmlxScheduler object.
-The scheduler.DataProcessor constructor accepts the path to the same server-side script:
+Alternatively, create a dataProcessor using the constructor and attach it to the dhtmlxScheduler object.
+The scheduler.DataProcessor() constructor accepts the path to the same server-side script:

 ~~~js
 scheduler.init("scheduler_here", new Date(), "month");